 If you cannot pay the entire amount that you owe with your tax return, we encourage you to file your return on time and pay as much as possible.
-By filing and paying as much as you can by April 15, 2021, you may not have to pay a late file penalty and you can reduce the amount of your late payment penalty and interest.
-If you need to establish a payment plan, visit our TransAction Portal at TAP.DOR.MT.gov or call us at (406) 444-6964, option 1, as soon as possible to discuss your payment options and make arrangements.
+By filing and paying as much as you can by April 18, 2023, you may not have to pay a late filing penalty and you can reduce the amount of your late payment penalty and interest.
+If you need to establish a payment plan, visit our TransAction Portal at https://tap.dor.mt.gov or call us at (406) 444-6964, as soon as possible to discuss your options and make payment arrangements.